 If you're unhappy with how the voice chat feature works in the Nintendo Switch Online app, you're not alone.
 Lots of people avoid it altogether, especially since not many games work with it.
 Luckily, you've got choices.
-If you're looking for a different way to communicate with friends (or even strangers) while playing Splatoon 2, Mario Kart 8 Deluxe on Nintendo Switch, or any game for that matter, here are the best voice chat clients around.
+If you're looking for a different way to communicate with friends (or even strangers) while playing Mario Party Superstars, Among Us, or any of the other best Nintendo Switch games, here are the best voice chat clients around.

-TeamSpeak offers a lot of functionality within the chat room, so it's a great alternative for people that have a lot of specific needs while gaming.
+TeamSpeak offers a lot of functionality within the chat room, so it's a great alternative for people with a lot of specific needs while gaming.

 Great gear to go with your voice chatting

 If you're just getting into the online gaming world in terms of chatting with others, there are two specific accessories that I highly recommend.

 This is a must-have set of headphones for the current audio setup for Switch.
 Why?
 Because it uses both 3.5mm audio connection and Bluetooth connection — at the same time!
 You can plug the Arctis 1 into your Switch to hear the in-game music and sounds and connect your phone to the headphones using Bluetooth to hear your friends in one of your chat rooms at the same time.

 Since you're probably going to use your phone to access your chat clients, you might as well have your phone right in front of you while you play.
 The Clip Grip Power has many uses.
 You can clip your phone right to it, so it's never far from your hands.
 You can also store about a half-dozen game cards or microSD cards in the center compartment.
 Finally, it has its own internal charging brick to power up your Joy-Cons while you play.

 When playing Switch online, a great voice chat app is necessary to communicate with friends (or strangers!).
 Since the Nintendo Switch Online app isn't the most popular choice, having options comes in handy.
 Pick one that appeals to you and game on!